Tablet Applications

 Cost: 15-21**

-This app is only available for iPhone, iPad, and iPod Touch.
+This app is available for iPad, iPhone, and M-series Macs (non-Intel).

 This is the best music notation reading application available.
 It is blazingly fast at rendering PDF pages, and the annotation technology is extremely smooth and easy to use.